Assata Shakur: Extradition attempts

 On May 2, 2005, the 32nd anniversary of the Turnpike shootings, the FBI classified her as a domestic terrorist, increasing the reward for assistance in her capture to $1 million, the largest reward placed on an individual in the history of New Jersey.
 New Jersey State Police superintendent Rick Fuentes said "she is now 120 pounds of money."
-The bounty announcement reportedly caused Shakur to "drop out of sight" after having previously lived relatively openly (including having her home telephone number listed in her local telephone directory).
+The bounty announcement reportedly caused Shakur to "drop out of sight" after having previously lived relatively openly, including having her home telephone number listed in her local telephone directory.
+New York City Councilman Charles Barron, a former Black Panther, called for the bounty to be rescinded.

-New York City Councilman Charles Barron, a former Black Panther, has called for the bounty to be rescinded.
-The New Jersey State Police and Federal Bureau of Investigation each still have an agent officially assigned to her case.
-Calls for Shakur's extradition increased following Fidel Castro's transfer of presidential duties; in a May 2005 television address, Castro had called Shakur a victim of racial persecution, saying "they wanted to portray her as a terrorist, something that was an injustice, a brutality, an infamous lie."
-In 2013, the FBI announced it had added Shakur to its list of 'most wanted terrorists', the first time that a woman was so designated.
-The reward for her capture and return was also doubled to $2 million.
+The New Jersey State Police and Federal Bureau of Investigation had an agent officially assigned to her case while she was an escapee.
+Calls for Shakur's extradition increased following Fidel Castro's 2006–2008 transfer of presidential duties.
+In a May 2005 television address, Castro had called Shakur a victim of racial persecution, saying "They wanted to portray her as a terrorist, something that was an injustice, a brutality, an infamous lie."

+In 2013, the FBI announced it had added Shakur to its list of 'Most Wanted Terrorists', the first time that a woman was so designated.
+The reward for her capture and return was doubled to $2 million.

 In June 2017, President Donald Trump gave a speech "cancelling" the Cuban thaw policies of his predecessor Barack Obama.
 A condition of making a new deal between the United States and Cuba is the release of political prisoners and the return of fugitives from justice.
 Trump specifically called for the return of "the cop-killer Joanne Chesimard".

+Personal life and death

+In April 1967, she married Louis Chesimard, a fellow student-activist at CCNY, in a Catholic wedding ceremony.
+Their married life ended within a year; they divorced in December 1970 and Chesimard was granted an annulment.
+In her 320-page memoir, Shakur gave one paragraph to her marriage, saying that it ended over their differing views of gender roles.

+Shakur's daughter, Kakuya Shakur, was born during her trial for murder.
+Kakuya's father is Kamau Sadiki, another codefendant in the case.

+Shakur was widely described as rapper Tupac Shakur's godmother.

+According to the Cuban Ministry of Foreign Affairs, Assata Shakur died in Havana on September 25, 2025, following health problems.
+She was 78.